addyosmani/backbone-fundamentals/backbone-fundamentals.md

 ## Credits

 None of this would have been possible without the time and effort invested by the other developers and authors in the community who contributed to it.
-I would like to extend my thanks to Derick Bailey, Ryan Eastridge, Jack Franklin, Mike Ball, Uģis Ozols, Björn Ekengren and our other excellent [contributors](https://github.com/addyosmani/backbone-fundamentals/graphs/contributors) that made this project possible.
+I would like to extend my thanks to Derick Bailey, Ryan Eastridge, Jack Franklin, Mike Ball, Ugis Ozols, Björn Ekengren and our other excellent [contributors](https://github.com/addyosmani/backbone-fundamentals/graphs/contributors) that made this project possible.

 ## Reading